vshankar/ceph/doc/dev/cephfs-mirroring.rst

 Start by creating a user (on the primary/local cluster) for the mirror daemon.
 This user has restrictive capabilities on the MDS and the OSD::

-  $ ceph auth get-or-create client.mirror mon 'allow r' mds 'allow r' osd 'allow rw tag cephfs metadata=*, allow r tag cephfs data=*' mgr 'allow r'
+  $ ceph auth get-or-create client.mirror mon 'allow profile cephfs-mirror' mds 'allow r' osd 'allow rw tag cephfs metadata=*, allow r tag cephfs data=*' mgr 'allow r'

 Create a user for each file system peer (on the secondary/remote cluster).
 This user needs to have full capabilities on the MDS (to take snapshots) and the OSDs::